-Finally, in Australia, Graff, Harrington, and Young (1997) examined the distributional characteristics of annual direct real estate data from the Property Council of Australia's Performance Index, over the period 1984-1996.
-Using the same methodology as Young and Graff (1995), the authors found that the mean alpha parameter, at 1.59 was again significantly below the value of 2.0 characteristic of a Normal distribution.
+In Australia, Graff et al. (1997) examined the distributional characteristics of annual private real estate data from the Property Council of Australia's (PCA) Performance Index, over the period 1984-1996.
+Using the same methodology as Young and Graff (1995), the authors found that the mean alpha parameter, at 1.59, was again significantly below the value of 2.0 characteristic of a normal distribution.
 However, the betas did not give any clear indication of skewness.

-In summary, a number of studies have examined the distributional properties of direct real estate market data at the individual, sub-market, or index level in a number of countries, with generally broadly similar results.
-At the individual level, the data exhibit non-Normality, mainly due to excess kurtosis (peakedness) and significant skewness, although the skew can be positive or negative depending on the country.
-Normality is also rejected for sub-market and indices, again for the same reasons, especially if high frequency (monthly) data are used.
-However, when longer holding period (quarterly and annual) data are used, Normality is less likely to be rejected and, when it is rejected, this is usually due to the existence of excess of kurtosis rather than skewness.
+In summary, a number of studies have examined the distributional properties of private real estate data at the individual, sub-market, or index level in a number of countries with broadly similar results.
+At the individual level, the data exhibit non-normality, mainly due to excess kurtosis (peakedness) and significant skewness, although the skew can be positive or negative depending on the country or property type.
+Normality is also rejected for sub-market indices, again for the same reasons, especially if high frequency (monthly) data are used.
+However, when longer holding period (quarterly and annual) data are used, normality is less likely to be rejected and, when it is rejected, this is usually due to the existence of excess kurtosis rather than skewness.
 This is true for the raw or appraisal-based real estate data and for de-smoothed returns.
-In other words, lack of Normality in real estate data is mainly due to the thinness and the lack of liquidity of the market which cannot be corrected by any de-smoothing process.
+In other words, lack of normality in real estate data is mainly due to the thinness and lack of liquidity of the market which cannot be corrected by any de-smoothing process.